Page last updated: May 2024

 Having trimodal therapy

-If you have chemoradiation, the chemotherapy makes the cancer cells more sensitive to radiation and can increase the success of the treatment.
+If you have trimodal therapy, chemotherapy or other medicines are given to make the cancer cells more sensitive to radiation and can increase the success of the treatment.

 You will usually have radiation therapy as daily treatments, Monday to Friday, over 4–7 weeks as an outpatient.

 There are different options for receiving chemotherapy.
 Some people will have it once a week a few hours before or after a radiation therapy session.
-Other people may take a tablet or receive an infusion over several days through a small plastic tube and pump.
+Other people may take a tablet or have an infusion over several days.

 During and after chemoradiation, you may experience side effects from both the chemotherapy and the radiation therapy.
 Talk to your treatment team about management strategies.
 Trimodal therapy has the advantage of not removing the bladder, so you can still urinate in the usual way.